Alex Bregman Preview, Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

-- He ranks 43rd in batting average, 16th in on base percentage, and 60th in slugging among the qualified batters in baseball.
+- Among qualified hitters in MLB action, he ranks 47th in batting average, 14th in on-base percentage, and 65th in slugging.

-- Bregman has had an RBI in 57 games this season (41.3%), including 23 multi-RBI outings (16.7%).
-He has also driven in three or more of his team's runs in eight contests.
+- Bregman enters this game on a four-game hitting streak.
+During his last outings, he's hitting .400.

-- He has scored in 49.3% of his games this year, with two or more runs scored in 13.0%.
+- Bregman has an RBI in 57 of 139 games this year, with multiple RBI in 23 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.